Label84/laravel-mailviewer/README.md

 composer require label84/laravel-mailviewer
 ```

-You can also do this manually by updating your composer.json file.
+You can also manually update your composer.json.

 ### 2. Install package

-Add the config and migration to your application:
+Add the config and migration to your application.

 ```sh
 php artisan mailviewer:install